blrobin2/blrobin2.github.io/_posts/2023-09-18-posture-pals.md

 letterboxd_url: https://boxd.it/4RuTDL
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* he's a loser, and the kids let him know
+- he's a loser, and the kids let him know
-* they're disgusted and filled with self-loathing
+- they're disgusted and filled with self-loathing